crownedgrouse/jason/README.md

 Yet another Nth JSON Erlang project, while there are already good ones ?

-Yes, because other projects, which are really good ones, were missing some features mainly for record handling.
+Yes, `jason` offer features mainly for Erlang records handling, which are not widely proposed in other projects.

 `jason` do not use NIF, so if performance is your main interest, see other well known projects using NIFs.
+However see [Benchmark](https://github.com/crownedgrouse/jason/wiki/Benchmark).

 So what makes `jason` usefull for me, then ?

 * `jason`'s bias is to be able to [encode and decode records at runtime](https://github.com/crownedgrouse/jason/wiki/Records), without any code manipulation at compile time.
 This make `jason` easy to use, with a minimal footprint in your own source code.
 * `jason` let you easily convert [JSON object to record](https://github.com/crownedgrouse/jason/wiki/Records) specification, and create for you ad-hoc modules to handle records.
 Even with deeply nested JSON objects.